 From bustling Madrid to the charming, flamenco-dancing famed Seville, this city is where the colorful, artistic streets converge with the delicate, classical architecture of the open squares and boulevards.
 As Andalusia’s capital, and another of the most popular trips from Madrid by train, it will most likely be your introduction to the region too.

-The Cathedral is a city centrepiece, as the exquisite Plaza de España is a plaza in the Parque de María Luisa.
-A mix of Islamic and Renaissance designs, this 1928 masterpiece is a symbol of the city known for its grandeur of tiled fountains, opulent bridges and lush gardens.
+The Cathedral is a city centerpiece, as the exquisite Plaza de España is a plaza in the Parque de María Luisa.
+A mix of Islamic and Renaissance designs, this 1928 masterpiece symbolizes the city known for its grandeur of tiled fountains, opulent bridges and lush gardens.
 Dedicate at least half a day to exploring the vast landscapes and vivid detail of the stunning Mudéjar architecture of the Real Alcázar of Seville, a 14th-century royal palace built by Muslim Kings.

 Seville is not without its modern architectural additions.
-Occupying one of Seville’s squares, the city’s Metropol Parasol (more affectionately known as ‘the mushrooms’) is the largest wooden structure in Europe, whose curling walkways up to 26 metres high provide a new panoramic view of the city.
-Designed by German architect Jürgen Mayer, it has been the subject of much controversy since its completion in 2011.
+Occupying one of Seville’s squares, the city’s Metropol Parasol (more affectionately known as ‘the mushrooms’) is the largest wooden structure in Europe, whose curling walkways up to 26 meters high provide a new panoramic view of the city.
+Designed by German architect Jürgen Mayer, it has been controversial since its completion in 2011.

 Madrid to Granada